bslevin/BattleShipCIProject3/README.md

 <hr>

 ## How to play
-- Battleship is a two player game, here the computer is the second player.
+- Battleship is a two player game, here the computer (HAL) is the second player.
 Ships are randomly allocated on the board.
 When shooting at the other ship coordinates must be entered in a specific format.
 Letter for column and number for row with space between them.
 - It is a 8 x 8 board, A,B,C,D,E,F,G,H and 0,1,2,3,4,5,6,7.
+- Game runs until one player is defeated
 <h1 align="center">GOOD LUCK!</h1>

 # Features
+## Of Game
 - Automatic ships placement
-- Gameplay against computer HAL
+- Gameplay against computer (HAL)
 - Artwork at game start
 - Game messages throught game
 - Heroku display console